Histogram Equalization using R language

 hist.eq <- function(im) as.cimg(ecdf(im)(im),dim=dim(im))

 Now we will split the image across the color channels and equalize the colored image also.
 The imsplit() function is used to split the image across color channels and “c” is the axis passed.
-The map_il() function will map the hist.eq variable with each of the splited color channeled images and will make sure that the output should be an image.
-The imappend() function will recombine the splited images along the “c” axis and the plot() function will plot the equalized image.
+The map_il() function will map the hist.eq variable with each of the splitted color channeled images and will make sure that the output should be an image.
+The imappend() function will recombine the splitted images along the “c” axis and the plot() function will plot the equalized image.

 #Split across colour channels,

 #we now have a list of images